Updated: 11th August 2022

-Valsugana offers up epic hikes, lakes perfect for watersports, and all against snow-capped mountains and an alpine tree decorated backdrop.
-While Lake Garda might be the most famous lake around here, those in Valusgana, such as Lake Levico, still have those Europe hidden gem vibes about that.
+Valsugana offers up epic hikes, lakes perfect for watersports, and all against snow-capped mountains and an alpine tree-decorated backdrop.
+While Lake Garda might be the most famous lake around here, those in Valusgana, such as Lake Levico, still have those Europe hidden gem vibes about them.

 13. Acquafredda and Maratea, Basilicata

-Just a short drive down the road and you’ll arrive at Acquafreeda, a hidden gem in Italy that many just drive through as they explore the Basilicata coast.
-This small village has just a couple of restaurants, but we found a fantastic 4-bedroom house here for the night at a crazy price, where Gianni, the owner welcomed us like long lost friends by popping open Prosseco and sharing insider travel secrets of the region.
-With an outside bath overlooking the ocean and the colourful houses on either side of the green mountains, it felt like a magical experience without the need of a fancy hotel.
+Just a short drive down the road, and you’ll arrive at Acquafreeda, a hidden gem in Italy that many just drive through as they explore the Basilicata coast.
+This small village has just a couple of restaurants, but we found a fantastic 4-bedroom house here for the night at a crazy price, where Gianni, the owner, welcomed us like long-lost friends by popping open Prosseco and sharing insider travel secrets of the region.
+With an outside bath overlooking the ocean and the colourful houses on either side of the green mountains, it felt like a magical experience without the need for a fancy hotel.

 14. Lugana and Manerba del Garda, Lombardy

-Lake Garda is actually in three different regions of Italy; Trentino, Veneto and Lombardy, and each part offer different attractions.
+Lake Garda is actually in three different regions of Italy; Trentino, Veneto and Lombardy, and each part offers different attractions.

 There are two hidden gems I recommend you to visit on the Lombardy side, though the whole lake is beautiful.

 Manerba del Gara provides some of the most stunning views across the lake, including beaches and some private islands home to costly and grand homes.
 Take a short and easy hike here to enjoy the views, and then climb down onto the rocky or sandy beaches along the lakeside for the perfect temperature dip in summer.